Where are the birds? Retracing Audubon: Artwork by Krista Elrick

-Retracing Audubon: Eco-Conversations is an exhibition and book project reexamining John James Audubon’s epic life journey and the production of his beloved tome, The Birds of America.
+Where are the birds?
+Retracing Audubon: Artwork by Krista Elrick is an exhibition and book project reexamining John James Audubon’s epic life journey and the production of his beloved tome, The Birds of America.
 While the name of Audubon is familiar and the drawings he created are still wildly popular, his eloquent writings are less well known.
-Retracing Audubon: Eco-Conversations features contemporary photographs made by Krista Elrick of the American landscapes in which Audubon traveled 200 years ago.
+Where are the birds?
+Retracing Audubon features contemporary photographs made by Krista Elrick of the American landscapes in which Audubon traveled 200 years ago.
 Also included are quotes from Audubon’s journals and entries Elrick made in her own travel notebooks two centuries later.

 Check back soon for related events tbd

 My photographic contribution to Audubon scholarship begins with an image made of the Lovers Rock at Mill Grove [Montgomery County, Pennsylvania], the secret place where Lucy [Blackwell] and John James [Audubon]secured their life-long partnership.
 At the bluffs of Cincinnati my collage reflects Audubon’s feelings, “without any money my talents are to be my support, my enthusiasm, my guide.”
 Here he began his historic float on the Ohio and Mississippi Rivers into New Orleans in 1820.
 Another key image is of the Three Buttes Ranch in Montana, where I found that cattle and natural gas rigs replace the wild landscape in which Audubon camped to hunt bison and bear.
 Such unexpected and ironic changes that have occurred in the landscape he described and depicted make this documentation all the more poignant and revelatory.